-technique. instrument using the smudging technique, g) appreciate indigenous percussion instruments from Kenyan communities and pictures drawn. collaboratively, collect materials and tools to make charcoal sticks following the correct procedure while observing safety, use charcoal sticks to illustrate how to create tone/value by smudging technique, draw using charcoal sticks a picture of one percussion instrument and create tonal variation by smudging technique, show and talk about own and show and talk about own and peers' percussion instruments and drawings in a just and fair manner.
+instrument using the smudging technique, g) appreciate indigenous percussion instruments from Kenyan communities and pictures drawn. sticks following the correct procedure while observing safety, use charcoal sticks to illustrate how to create tone/value by smudging technique, draw using charcoal sticks a picture of one percussion instrument and create tonal variation by smudging technique, show and talk about own and peers' percussion instruments and drawings in a just and fair manner. -- ---

-- Communication and Collaboration: The learner speaks clearly and listens keenly while talking about their work and working together to make charcoal sticks. - Digital literacy: The learner interacts with digital devices to source information on percussion instruments.
+- Communication and Collaboration: the learner speaks clearly and listens keenly while discussing about parts of a percussion instrument and their roles. - Digital literacy: the learner interacts with digital devices to source information on percussion instruments.

-- Social justice: The learner talks about own and others' pictures justly. - Responsibility: The learner cares for own and peers' items and observes safety precautions when making charcoal sticks.
+- Social justice: the learner talks about own and others' pictures justly. - Responsibility: the learner cares for own and peers' items and observes safety precautions when making charcoal sticks.

-- Social Cohesion: The learner acquires skill of working with others while making charcoal sticks in groups. - Safety and security: The learner observes fire safety when burning charcoal sticks. - Environmental conservation: The learner conserves the environment by carefully collecting materials for making a percussion instrument.
+- Social Cohesion: the learner acquires skill of working with others while making charcoal sticks in groups. - Safety and security: the learner observes fire safety when burning charcoal sticks. - Environmental conservation: the learner conserves the environment by carefully collecting materials for making a charcoal sticks.

-Social Studies: The learner exploits natural resources responsibly to make charcoal sticks.
+Social Studies: the learner exploits natural resources responsibly to make charcoal sticks.

-Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Suggested Key Inquiry Question (s) 1.0 Creating and Executing 1.2 Netball (15 lessons) Passing Catching Macramé technique By the end of the Sub Strand, the learner should be able to: a) discuss the skills of passing and catching in Netball, b) make a ball using macramé technique, c) perform the skills of passing, and catching in Netball, The learner is guided to: watch a virtual or live Netball game and identify passes and catching skills, demonstrate passing (chest and overhead) and catching (double-handed) skills, collect reusable materials and improvise balls using macramé technique (overhand knot), Why are the skills of passing and catching important in a Netball game?
+Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Suggested Key Inquiry Question (s) 1.0 Creating and Executing 1.2 Netball (15 lessons) Passes (chest, overhead) Catching (double handed) Macramé technique (overhand knot) Macramé By the end of the Sub Strand, the learner should be able to: a) discuss the skills of passing and catching in Netball, b) make a ball using macramé technique, c) perform the skills of passing, and catching in Netball, d) appreciate Netball as a team game for enjoyment.
+The learner is guided to: watch a virtual or live Netball game and identify passes and catching skills, demonstrate passing (chest and overhead) and catching (double-handed) skills, collect reusable materials and improvise balls using macramé technique (overhand knot), practise passing (chest and overhead) and catching (double-handed) skills, play a Mini-Netball game applying the skills of (passing and catching) while observing safety, talk about own and others' skills in Netball game.
+Why are the skills of passing and catching important in a Netball game?
 Why is it necessary to improvise a netball?